 Simmons College of Kentucky and Baptist Seminary of Kentucky entered into a collaborative relationship in the spring of 2016 to offer graduate theological education in West Louisville.

 PLACEMENT

-The admissions office maintains a list of churches with open staff positions that can be accessed from the Student Life section of the Seminary website (http://bsk.edu/placment/ministry-positions).
-The Seminary encourages students to consult this list often and to submit a current resume to the director of admissions.
+BSK maintains a list of churches with open staff positions that can be accessed from the Student Life section of the Seminary website (http://bsk.edu/placement2).
+The Seminary encourages students to consult this list often.